-With all of the amazing bakeries in town there’s no shortage of options when it comes to finding a fantastic kid’s birthday cake.
+With all of the amazing bakeries in town there’s no shortage of options when it comes to finding a fantastic kid’s birthday cake in NYC.
 But which cakes really deliver when it comes to both look and taste?
-We’ve got suggestions, from great gluten-free to the best in buttercream, a delicious last-minute save, crazy custom creations and more.
+We’ve got suggestions, from great gluten-free, the best in buttercream, and ice cream cakes, to delicious last-minute saves, crazy custom cake creations and more.
 Read on for the best kids’ birthday cakes in NYC, no matter how you party!